Songs of the Underground Railroad

 Songs of the Underground Railroad were spiritual and work songs used during the early-to-mid 19th century in the United States to encourage and convey coded information to escaping slaves as they moved along the various Underground Railroad routes.
 As it was illegal in most slave states to teach slaves to read or write, songs were used to communicate messages and directions about when, where, and how to escape, and warned of dangers and obstacles along the route.

 Harriet Tubman; a significant American Abolitionist who saved many enslaved Africans from slavery through the Underground Railroad used songs such as “Go Down Moses," to indicate safety and “Wade in the Water” to signal escapees to get in the water to hide their scent.
-Some other songs were also used signal varies groups when she will return and when they should come out of hiding.
+Some other songs were also used to signal various groups when she will return and when they should come out of hiding.
 Some of these songs also acted as a sign of hope and guidance toward freedom for those who she helped rescue.
 These songs helped as a sign of hope because it allowed enslaved Africans to take their minds off the fear of getting caught and to stay focused on running away towards freedom.

+Songs of the Underground Railroad have continued to remain a powerful symbol of resilience, community, and covert resistance.
+These songs served as coded tools of communication that allowed enslaved people to share plans, warn others of danger, and maintain hope while avoiding detection by slaveholders.
+Movies like "12 Years a Slave" showed many African American spirituals like "Roll Jordan Roll" and other work songs in the movie which demonstrated how enslaved people used songs to communicate emotions like pain, hope and solidarity.
+Their dual function as expressions of faith and practical survival strategies highlight the creative ways music became a form of rebellion within enslaved communities.
+These songs blended biblical imagery with geographic or tactical instructions, allowing messages to be passed safely through spiritual language familiar to both enslaved people and overseers.
+The cultural legacy of these songs have influenced gospel, blues, and other genres within African American music and continue to appear in classrooms, museums and historical programs.